AdvancedCSS2024/week-6-exercise-01-bem-review-room1/README.md

 ## Example 27
 In what scenarios is it advantageous to use a class name that represents the animal, and in what scenarios would it be preferable to use a generic name like 'product_01' or 'product_02'?
+- Say a zoo or a pet shop made a website, then it would make sense to make classes based on animal names.
+- E.g. a clothing brand would benefit from using classes like 'product_01' and/or 'product_02'?